xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 ## Implementation

 Before moving on to the implementation, I've gone ahead and created a [repository on Github](https://github.com/mlvieras/url-splitting-and-react) that follows this tutorial.
 Feel free to check it out if you don't want to do everything from scratch!
 Also, it might be useful if you get stuck somewhere.
-I've structured the commits by section, so you can navigate the changes needed on individual sections.
+I've structured the commits by section, for you to navigate through the changes needed on individual sections.

 ### Setting Up